Loara/HDLNext/doc/doc.md

 + Arrays.

 ### Builtin types
 These types are defined internally by the compiler and can be used to define more complex types.
+All these types are copyable.
 Currently, the following builtin types are defined:

 + `logic`: a digital logic element that can hold two possible states, zero (`0`) and one (`1`).
 A `logic` connection is synthesized as a single digital pin.
 + `void`: an element that has only one possible state (the null state).
 Since its state is always defined and can not be changed the `void` type doesn't bring any information and can be used to disable entries.
 A component with `void` input doesn't need to be connected to any output and is synthetized as a component without input pins.
 Instead, a component with `void` doesn't provide any useful information to the outside world and so will never be synthetized to real hardware.
 + `!` (never type): an element that doesn't have any valid state and so can never be initialized.
 The only possible way to use the `!` type is inside a variant component in order to disable some of its entries.

 ### Component types
 Components itself have types which nearly resemble functional types in languages like Haskell.
 Component types can also be used as input/output types of other components, and in this way you can define components with multiple input parameters.
+Component types are never copyable.

 There are two kinds of component types: _unnamed_ and _named_.
 An unnamed component type has the following signature: